 Quite frequently I get the call from potential clients when they have come under the radar of CPS after someone has placed an anonymous call to the Texas Department of Family and Protective Services.
-If the caller stated, you were using illegal drugs or that you were arrested for a drug related offense then there is a good chance a case worker will show up at your door asking that you take drug test.
+If the caller stated, you were using illegal drugs or that you were arrested for a drug-related offense then there is a good chance a caseworker will show up at your door asking that you take a drug test.

 What is CPS?

 CPS or the Child Protective Services is part of the Texas state agency, the Texas Department of Family and Protective Services.
 CPS is required by law to investigate reports of child abuse or neglect.

 CPS has specific time requirements, deadlines, and hearing protocols set forth in Federal Law, the Texas Family Code, and TDFPS handbook.

 This means if someone makes a report such as the one described in the above scenario and if there are children involved then a CPS caseworker will be tasked with investigating the report.

 Who Called CPS?

 Many times, the people who meet with me know who called CPS on them.
 However, under Texas law, everyone has a duty to make a report when child abuse is suspected this means it could be anyone.
 However, the law places a special duty on certain individuals such as:

 - Lawyers and